-Retention
+Retention:

 Students in grades one through eight will be required to repeat the year if they earn three or more F's for the year in major subjects (Bible, English, Reading, Math, Science, and Social Studies.)
 A student at these grade levels who fails less than three courses will be encouraged to attend summer school and/or receive tutoring to master the required subject matter and strengthen skills prior to the next school year.
-An Placement Test will be given before being accepted into the next grade.
+A Placement Test with a passing grade will be required before being accepted into the next grade.

-Procedures for Retention
+Procedure for Retention:

-If, after careful observation during the first semester, a teacher feels retention is a possibility, he/she will consult with the Principal.
+If after careful observation during the first semester, a teacher feels retention is a possibility, he/she will consult with the Principal.
 The teacher will then discuss the situation with the Principal and schedule a parent conference to discuss the child's academic and developmental progress.
 At this conference, the possibility of retention will be suggested as well as specific plans for remediation.
 Depending on the child's progress, a recommendation for retention will be made to the parents by the classroom teacher with the Principal's approval.
-This conference will be scheduled at the earliest time possible during the second semester.
-When a teacher has recommended retention, the Principal will appoint a child study team.
-This child study team will be composed of the Principal and the particular teacher involved and may include other appointed teachers.
+A Study Team will be composed of the Principal and the particular teacher involved and may include other appointed teachers.
 The child study team will identify particular areas that need to be addressed and design an individual Word of Life educational plan that will suggest appropriate intervention methods for normal growth to take place.
 Once an individualized educational plan has been designed, the classroom teacher will implement the Word of Life IEP and establish periodic communication with the parent.
 In some cases, despite appropriate intervention, retention will still be necessary.
 The Principal will make this final recommendation and communicate it to the child's parents.
 If the parents do not agree with this recommendation, a conference will be scheduled with the parents, classroom teacher and Principal.
 The desired result of this conference is to have parental consent for retention.
 We recognize this is a vital component for the retention to be effective.
 However, in extremely rare cases in which the school believes that promotion would be educationally detrimental to a student, the school reserves the right to retain a student.